 Be careful about being over eager when focusing.

-Give the auto focus system time to lock on to the bird.
-Unless you really have a small window of opportunity, it's worth sacrificing the first few seconds of action in order to get the focus locked.
+The auto focus system will need time to lock onto the bird.
+Unless you really have a small window of opportunity, it is worth sacrificing the first few seconds of action in order to let it.

-When you first start photographing birds in flight you'll find that you'll take hundreds of photos and only a few will be any good.
-When you process them afterwards you'll be hitting delete far more often than for any other form of photography.
+When you first start photographing birds in flight using continuous shooting, you'll find yourself taking hundreds of photos and only a few will be any good.
+When you process them afterwards you'll be hitting delete far more often than for any other form of photography!

-However don't despair - if you keep practicing then over time you'll get a greater proportion of good shots.
+Don't despair!
+If you keep practicing then over time you'll get a greater

 Remember to check your exposure.
 White skies will trick your camera, causing it to underexpose.
 You may need to dial in 2 stops or more over exposure.

-Trying to compose a shot when photographing birds in flight takes some practice.
+It takes a lot of practice to compose a shot when photographing birds in flight.
 You usually only have a few seconds to pan with the bird and simply getting it in frame can be a challenge.

 Shots generally look better if the bird is flying into the frame, giving it space to move into.
 I took the shot below of a gray heron as it was flying away from its nest to collect some sticks for building its nest.